Dejan Galjen: Career

-Born in Pforzheim, Galjen started his youth career at 1899 Hoffenheim before switching to Karlsruher SC in 2019.
+Born in Pforzheim, Galjen started his youth career at TSG Hoffenheim before switching to Karlsruher SC in 2019.
 He made his debut for Karlsruhe on 26 April 2021 as a substitute in a 0–0 draw with Erzgebirge Aue.
 He signed for the reserve team of Werder Bremen in July 2021, and made his debut for them on 13 August 2021 in a 3–0 Regionalliga Nord defeat to VfB Oldenburg.
 He made his debut for Werder Bremen as a substitute in a 0–0 draw with Karlsruher SC on 21 August 2021.

+In summer 2023, he joined VfB Stuttgart II.
+After one season, he moved to SSV Jahn Regensburg.